-Many other details of highway-rail grade crossing traffic control systems that are not set forth in Part 8 are contained in the publications listed in Section 1A.11.
+Many other details of highway-rail grade crossing traffic control systems that are not set forth herein are contained in the references listed in Section 1A.11.

 Section 8A.03 Uniform Provisions

 All signs used in highway-rail grade crossing traffic control systems shall be retroreflectorized or illuminated as described in Section 2A.08 to show the same shape and similar color to an approaching road user during both day and night.